A Latent-Variable Model for Intrinsic Probing: Experimental Setup

 \subsection{Metrics}

 We compare our proposed method to the baselines above under two metrics: accuracy and mutual information (MI).
 We report mutual information, which has recently been proposed as an evaluation metric for probes \citep{pimentelInformationtheoreticProbingLinguistic2020}.
-Here, mutual information (MI) is a function between a $\Pi$-valued random variable $P$ and a $\mathbb{R}^{|C|}$-valued random variable $H_C$ over masked representations:
+Here, mutual information (MI) is a function between a $\Pi$-valued random variable $P$ and a $\mathds{R}^{|C|}$-valued random variable $H_C$ over masked representations:

 where $\ent(P)$ is the inherent entropy of the property being probed and is constant with respect to $H_C$; $\ent(P \mid H_C)$ is the entropy over the property given the representations $H_C$.
 Exact computation of the mutual information is intractable; however, we can lower-bound the MI by approximating $\ent(P \mid H_C)$ using our probe's average negative log-likelihood: $-\frac{1}{N}\sum_{n=1}^N \log \ptheta(\pin \mid C, \vhn)$ on held-out data.
 See \citet{brownEstimateUpperBound1992} for a derivation.
 We normalize the mutual information (\NMI) by dividing the MI by the entropy which turns it into a percentage and is, arguably, more interpretable.
 We refer the reader to \citet{gatesElementcentricClusteringComparison2019} for a discussion of the normalization of MI.

 We also report accuracy which is a standard measure for evaluating probes as it is for evaluating classifiers in general.
-However, accuracy can be a misleading measure especially on imbalanced datasets since it considers solely correct predictions.
+However, accuracy can be a misleading measure, especially on imbalanced datasets since it considers solely correct predictions.\looseness=-1